shrutip04/FullStack-LLM-Chat-System/README.md

 # Persistent LLM Chat System – ChatGPT-like Conversational AI Backend

 A full-stack **ChatGPT-style conversational AI system** built from scratch with a strong focus on **backend architecture**, **persistent memory**, and **real-time streaming responses**.

-This project goes beyond a basic chatbot by implementing session-based conversations, context window management, and document-augmented interactions using a local LLM.
+This project emphasizes system design concepts such as session-based conversations, context window management, and local LLM inference.
+It is intended as a learning-focused, portfolio-grade implementation of core ChatGPT-like backend patterns.

 ---